Table of contents

 The key to mixing marijuana with other medications is to get the green light from your doctor first.
 In general, refrain from using cannabis with contraindicated medications like opioids, sedatives, and blood thinners.
 You will also want to avoid using cannabis with tricyclic antidepressants.

-However, it is important to take into account the various effects of different cannabinoids on the endocannabinoid system and other receptors.
-Different cannabinoids will have different effects, so it’s important to realize that not all cannabis is the same.
+However, it is crucial to consider the various effects of different cannabinoids on the endocannabinoid system and other receptors.
+Different cannabinoids will have a different impact, so it’s essential to realize that not all cannabis is the same.
 You may also want to use cannabis to reduce or replace your need for many kinds of prescription medication, especially the more dangerous and addictive ones.

 Frequently Asked Questions